Visit to Holy Spirit Cathedral in Minsk

 “I wish the Mother of God to defend our people, defend you, the head of this wonderful state, make you stronger, both spiritually and physically.
 Let the Mother of God guard our Belaya Rus, our good people.
 Let the new year be blessed, peaceful and successful.
 Of course, as you always stress, this will largely depend on us.
 We will pray, work, and the God’s blessing will accompany us,” Metropolitan Pavel said.

-There is a need for unity between nations and inside the church, Alexander Lukashenko said during the visit to the church.
+There is a need for unity between nations and inside the church, Aleksandr Lukashenko said during the visit to the church.
 “There are talks of the need to separate, stand out, something else like that.
 You know the life will set the things straight.
 There is no need in putting the cart before the horse.
 There is no need in raising issues which do not exist yet.
 We feel fine that today we are together with our brotherly nations: Russians, Ukrainians, other nations and nationalities who live in our states,” the Belarusian leader said.

 “I spoke at the Synod about the issues we have to address in the church and the state.
 It has nothing to do with the proposals to cut the ties and separate.
 We should not do this.
 We need to stay calm and settle the matters we have today and also look into the future, but not too far, of course.
 Otherwise, we can make mistakes.
 Nowadays, it would be inadmissible.
 We also should be careful with choosing priorities during these turbulent and uncertain times,” noted the President.

-Alexander Lukashenko noted that on Christmas people think a lot about eternal uniting values.
+Aleksandr Lukashenko noted that on Christmas people think a lot about eternal uniting values.
 “We always speak about moral virtues, sources of spiritual strength.
 In this temple I would like to mention another important value.
 It is our church, our main Christian churches.
 They have always been and, I hope, will remain in the center of unity.
 They will be the main power uniting peoples, the nation, us, in this very case,” the President said.

 In his words, the Belarusian authority views the Orthodox Church as a very good partner, a supporter of all good ideas in the state, such as the restoration of holy places, the support of the family, morality, cultural values.
 “Church has always lent its shoulder to our people.
 It has always been in the epicenter of all the important events,” the head of state added.

-Alexander Lukashenko believes that the pastoral word is vital in the current modern world where an individual often finds it difficult to find his or her way and understand the processes that are taking place around.
+Aleksandr Lukashenko believes that the pastoral word is vital in the current modern world where an individual often finds it difficult to find his or her way and understand the processes that are taking place around.
 “Our church is the most responsible church in the world, the fairest and most sincere.
 Our church has never told lies to our people.
 I should also note that we also have never given reasons for our church to behave inappropriately,” the President noted.

 The church and the situation around and inside it will always depend on the people themselves.
 “What church is will depend on the people.
 The same is true with the authorities.
 We should always remember this.
 The future year, as the previous one, will depend solely on us,” the President said.

-According to Alexander Lukashenko, the country’s wellbeing and economic development largely depend on the contribution of its citizens.
+According to Aleksandr Lukashenko, the country’s wellbeing and economic development largely depend on the contribution of its citizens.
 “You can rely on the state, but in the matters which the state should address: security, the main areas of our development.
 Try to do what you can do yourself.
 If all people do their best, the state will pay back.
 I promise you this,” the President said.

 The President stressed that everything necessary will be done for the Belarusian state to grow stronger and stay independent.

 “I mentioned it in my New Year’s address.
 The only thing we should pay attention to today is economy.
 If we make headway amid the current turbulent crisis period, it will surely have its impact on the wellbeing of our people.
-If we make this step, it will give us confidence,” Alexander Lukashenko noted.
+If we make this step, it will give us confidence,” Aleksandr Lukashenko noted.

 In his words, the previous year was difficult, especially in what concerned the relations with the neighbors and trade partners.
 “This restrained us from achieving the preset performance targets.
 But I am sure these matters are solvable,” the head of state added.